Got a few days in Adelaide and not sure what to do during your time there?

 You don’t have to be an avid football or cricket fan to enjoy a trip to Adelaide Oval

-In addition to this you can also have an unforgettable experience in the Roof Climb.
-Watch the sun set over Adelaide and the city is bathed in a magical twilight glow, or make the journey during the day with views stretching out to the Adelaide Hills on one side and the coast on the other!
+In addition to this, you can also have an unforgettable experience on the Roof Climb.
+Watch the sunset over Adelaide and the city is bathed in a magical twilight glow, or make the journey during the day with views stretching out to the Adelaide Hills on one side and the coast on the other!
 The Roof Climb takes approximately 2 hours, it’s a guided experience with comprehensive health and safety briefing.

 We can’t stop at 5 highlights as there are so many more things to do while you are here, so in addition to the Top 5, we have suggested a few more things to consider while you are in this city.

 Adelaide Free Bikes: You can grab a bike from one of 20 locations around the city and North Adelaide.
 To grab a bike with a helmet and bike lock for free, just provide a form of identification.
 Details: http://www.bikesa.asn.au/AdelaideFreeBikes.
 We suggest getting a bike at the Torrens Lake weir and take a leisurely bike ride around the lake while soaking up the sights of Adelaide